gcortes/Lutron-HomeWorks-Switch/README.md

 8. Enter the Switch Address.
 See the Lutronic readme on how to obtain this
 9. Enter the Button number.
 See the Lutronic readme on how to obtain this.
 10. Click done.

+### Set Up the Web Service

+See the [Lutronic repository](https://github.com/gcortes/Lutronic) for instructions

+### Testing

-11. To test, click the Refresh button while watching the console screen you should see a message saying switch:on or switch:off
+To test, click the Refresh button while watching the console screen you should see a message saying switch:on or switch:off

 ## Usage